4-H Updates, Minutes & Enrollment

 - How to Join 4-H

 - Enrollment Information

 - James Fairchild Award - Due Friday, October 12, 2018

 - 2018 Youth Council Election Results

 Club Annual Financial Summary - Due November 30, 2017

 - 4-H News & Notes - posted May 7, 2018

 - Countywide Calendar - updated August 3, 2018

 - St. Joseph County 4-H Endowment Fund - online or mailed form

 How old do you have to be to join 4-H?
-The St. Joseph County 4-H Youth Program is open to all youth 9-19 years of age by Jan.
-1 of the year they will exhibit their completed projects at the St. Joseph County Grange Fair.
-St. Joseph County offers a Cloverbud program for youth 6-8 years of age by Jan.
-1.
+The St. Joseph County 4-H Youth Program is open to all youth between nine and 19 years of age by January 1 of the year they will exhibit their completed projects at the St. Joseph County Grange Fair.
+St. Joseph County offers a Cloverbud program for youth six to eight years of age by January 1.